Mining Sector Unites to Support Manitoba Wildfire Relief with C$1.25 Million Donation to the Canadian Red Cross

-TORONTO, June 26, 2025 (GLOBE NEWSWIRE) -- In response to the devastating wildfires impacting communities across northern Manitoba, three leading mining companies that operate in the region—Hudbay Minerals Inc., Vale Base Metals and Alamos Gold Inc.—have collectively donated C$1.25 million to the Canadian Red Cross to support emergency relief and rebuilding efforts.
+TORONTO, June 26, 2025 (GLOBE NEWSWIRE) -- In response to the devastating wildfires impacting communities across northern Manitoba, three leading mining companies that operate in the region— Vale Base Metals, Hudbay Minerals Inc. and Alamos Gold Inc.—have collectively donated C$1.25 million to the Canadian Red Cross to support emergency relief and rebuilding efforts.

 This contribution will help the residents and Indigenous communities in which the three companies operate and that have been affected by the wildfires.